sintefneodroid/droid/TUTORIAL.md

     - 1.2 Select Neodroid/Prebuilt/SimpleEnvironment

 2. Using the Player Reaction component to respond to keyboard input
-    - 2.1 Select the "SimpleEnvironment" GameObject in the Scene Hierachy
+    - 2.1 Select the "SimpleEnvironment" GameObject in the Scene Hierarchy
     - 2.2 [Left click] the "Add Component" button
     - 2.3 Search for "player"
     - 2.4 Select the "Player Reaction" component